hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 4 3 3 1 3 1 7
-Weapons/Armour: Bergjaeger may be equipped with weapons and armour chosen from the Scout Equipment list.
+Weapons/Armor: Bergjaeger may be equipped with weapons and armor chosen from the Scout Equipment list.
 Skills: The Bergjaegers may choose from Shooting, & Speed, when he gains a new skill.
 Special Rules